AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/preparing-the-csv-file-for-arm-dataloader.md

 #### Number <a href="#number" id="number"></a>

 Can only contain numbers and decimal spaces.
-ARM Data Loader will not accept text in number fields.
+ARM Dataloader will not accept text in number fields.

 #### Text <a href="#text" id="text"></a>